Free childcare for 2, 3 and 4 year olds (NEF)

 - Any benefits you or your child get

 Three and four year olds - 15 hours a week

 Every child is entitled to receive 15 hours a week free childcare for 38 weeks of the year.
 This funding starts from the term after their third birthday and will remain in place until the start of their Reception Year at school.

-You can use the funding with childminders, pre-school playgroups, nurseries or Children's Centres which are registered with Herefordshire Council to provide this childcare.
+You can use the funding with childminders, pre-school playgroups or nurseries which are registered with Herefordshire Council to provide this childcare.
 It is the provider's job to claim the funding for these free hours.
 It will be paid directly to the provider once your child is registered with them.
 Providers work on a first-come, first-served places so contact your preferred childcare provider and book a place before you want your child to attend.

 Three and four year olds - 30 hours a week